OpenSourceIronman/OverviewOne/README.md

 2) Run the command "./GPIOTestApp 1" or "./GPIOTestApp 2" to run Unit test number 1 or 2 respectively.
 3) You should see a lot of debug statements and no assert failures.
 You can turn off the debug statements by redefining to "DEBUG_STATEMENTS_ON 0" in the COM10K1GPIO.h file
 4) Make edits to "GPIOTestAPp.c" to begin writing your own code.
 Run the "make clean" and then "make" commands in the Linux or Windows Cygwin terminal to recompile your code.

+***SWIFT_XTS_API: Transfer an image or text file from any Linux computer to the SWIFT-XTS (www.tethers.com/SpecSheets/Brochure_SWIFT_XTS.pdf) Software Defined Radio (SDR) and transmit data via S-Band (and X-Band coming soon) RF link to SpecNet Box or Atlas Space Operations (www.atlasground.com) ground station.

+To run the SWIFT_XTS_API code complete the following steps:
+1) Purchase a Tethers Unlimited SWIFT radio (www.tethers.com/Contact.html) and connect to a Single Board Linux Computer (SBC) via LAN Ethernet cable.
+2) Run the command "python Main.py" while in the "/SWIFT_XTS_API/pyswift-spacevr-stable/Scripts/spacevr" directory.
+3) You should see a lot of debug statements.
+You can turn off the debug statements by setting "DEBUG_STATEMENTS_ON = False" in the all the Python files in the "/SWIFT_XTS_API/pyswift-spacevr-stable/Scripts/spacevr" directory.
+4) Make edits to "Main.py" to begin writing your own code.